 - Quick.
 You can reheat wings in the air fryer in less than 5 minutes!
 Using the air fryer is the best way to reheat leftover wings.

 - Easy.
 I love using the air fryer for take-out leftovers and for my homemade leftovers.
 Not only do they reheat perfectly, but they stay juicy, and crispy, and come out tasting fresh and new with just a few simple steps.

 You wouldn't even guess these are leftover wings!
 The air fryer is definitely the best place to reheat them and get the best results.
 No one wants reheated wings that are dried out.

 It's not just wings I love to reheat.
 You can reheat almost anything.
-Check out these articles on how to reheat fish in air fryer, reheat fried chicken, or reheating burgers in the air fryer.
+Check out these articles on how to reheat fish in air fryer, reheat fried chicken, baked potatoes, or reheating burgers in the air fryer.
 They are always reheated perfectly and taste delicious!

 If you are looking for a great wings recipe, we have a few for you to try!
 Our favorites are these crispy air fryer chicken wings, but we also enjoy other flavors such as air fryer bbq chicken wings, buffalo wings, and air fryer honey garlic chicken wings.

 If you love chicken, you might also love this list of over 50 air fryer chicken recipes.

 Air frying is also a great way to save a little time if you're making these for game day appetizers.
 You can easily make them from fresh the day before and then reheat them the next day you want to serve them!
 Less time in the kitchen and more time enjoying the big game.

 If you're looking for all of the tips and tricks in one place, jump down to the bottom of this post for the printable recipe card.
 There you will find a condensed form of this post you can print and save for later.